 Types of Asphalt Used by Pickett’s Paving

-Asphalt isn’t a one-size-fits-all kind of material.
-Instead, there are several blends that contractors choose from, each designed for specific applications.
-These blends vary in composition, temperature tolerance, and flexibility, which means each type performs better in certain conditions.
+Asphalt is not a one-size-fits-all material.
+Instead, contractors rely on several different blends designed for specific applications.
+These mixes vary in composition, temperature tolerance, and flexibility, allowing each type to perform best in certain environments and traffic conditions.

 Hot Mix Asphalt for Heavy Use

-Hot mix asphalt is one of the most popular types of asphalt for creating roads and parking lots.
-The mixture is heated before it’s laid down, which allows for strong compaction and a durable surface.
-Plus, because it cures quickly, projects can move along at a nice pace.
-At Pickett’s Paving, we often use hot mix asphalt for commercial projects, where long-lasting strength is key.
+Hot mix asphalt is one of the most widely used types of asphalt for roads, driveways, and parking lots.
+The mixture is heated to high temperatures before being applied, which allows crews to achieve strong compaction and create a durable surface.
+Because it cures relatively quickly, projects can move forward efficiently.
+At Pickett’s Paving, we frequently use hot mix asphalt for commercial parking lots and high-traffic areas where long-term durability is essential.

 Warm Mix Asphalt for Flexible Scheduling